Gapan: History

+Precolonial era

 Historical records called the town Ibon, which in the 16th century was a town of Pampanga.

+Spanish colonial era

 During Spanish rule, in 1595, Gapan was reinstituted as a Catholic town by the Spanish priests Contres Tendilla, Caballo, and Salazar.
 This makes Gapan the oldest town in Nueva Ecija and one of the oldest in the Philippines.
 The town had a large jurisdiction embracing an area as far as Cabanatuan to the north (which was its barangay with the name Cabanatuan before it separated in 1750); the Sierra Madre to the east; San Miguel, Bulacan to the south; and, Candaba, Pampanga to the west.

 Most of the original settlers in Gapan were Tagalogs from Bulacan and Morong (now Rizal Province) and Kapampangans.
 Other early settlers came from Ilocos and Tayabas (now Quezon Province).
 Gapan, along with Aliaga, Cabiao, San Antonio, and San Isidro, was transferred to the province of Nueva Ecija in 1848.

+After the Philippine declaration of independence

 After the 1898 Philippine independence, some of the town's former districts became separate towns until what remained comprised only what are now the towns of Peñaranda, General Tinio, and San Leonardo (formerly called Manikling), all of which are part of Nueva Ecija.

-In 1982, the Gapan massacre occurred after the Marcos-controlled military killed a family, including children, in the town.
+Gapan massacre

+February 12, 1982 saw one of the prominent human rights abuses of the Marcos dictatorship in the form of the "Gapan massacre", in which armed soldiers strafed the residence of the Bautista family in the town, resulting in the death of the Bautista couple and all three of their children.